Skip to content

 Attaching The Top Golf Simulator Frame Pad

 Your Frame build and screen installation is now complete.
-If you prefer a hassle-free option, consider Ace Indoor Golf's design service.
+Consider Ace Indoor Golf's design service If you prefer a hassle-free option.
 For a fee of $600, they'll take your measurements and spec out the perfect simulator space.
 With these guidelines, you'll be well on your way to constructing a custom golf simulator screen tailored to your space and needs.
 Ace will also provide custom golf simulator design and installation anywhere in the United States if you purchase your components through Ace.
-The fee is $4,500 and includes design, 3D Cad drawings, simulator and enclosure installation, product training, and support.
+The fee is $4,500, including design, 3D Cad drawings, simulator and enclosure installation, product training, and support.